QUIVIRR/QUIVIRR-guide/README.md

 ### What content can you find here?

 On GitHub, you will find content that is version controlled and has pre- and/or post-publication comments or peer review.
-The official publication (versions) always resides on the OJS website, whereas the versionable content is placed on GitHub in a public repository.
+The official publication (versions) always resides on the OJS website, whereas if there is versionable content, then it is placed on GitHub in a public repository.

 ### How do you create an issue for an article and comment on issue?